Probing Compact Objects in Wide-Orbit Binaries with Joint LAMOST LRS and MRS: SED Fitting

 This section details the technical nuances of our SED modeling and the stringent criteria for photometric data selection.
 To ensure the fidelity of the derived stellar parameters, we implemented a targeted data-filtering strategy.
 While \textit{astroARIADNE} can incorporate a wide array of catalogs, we found that certain datasets (most notably SDSS and TESS) frequently introduced systematic biases for our bright candidate stars possibly due to saturation effects and pixel-level blending.
 Consequently, these were excluded to mitigate noise in the Bayesian model-averaging process.

 Instead, our analysis prioritized a core set of high-reliability, multi-band catalogs to ensure broad panchromatic coverage.
 We utilized the Galaxy Evolution Explorer (GALEX) for ultraviolet constraints, the AAVSO Photometric All-Sky Survey (APASS) for the optical regime, and the Two Micron All-Sky Survey (2MASS) coupled with the Wide-field Infrared Survey Explorer (WISE) for the near- and mid-infrared.
-This strategic selection effectively brackets the blackbody peak of our late-type targets while providing a long lever arm to break degeneracies between effective temperature and interstellar extinction.
 The resulting SED fits and the associated posterior probability distributions (corner plots) are illustrated in Figure \ref{fig:sed_appendix}, where the highly localized constraints on $R_1$ and $T_{\rm eff}$ underscore the robustness of our filtered-photometry approach.